Govt-ordered review calls to scrap Resource Management Act

-A top-level panel has recommended replacing New Zealand's outdated, linchpin rulebook for the environment with two new laws – and also creating legislation to respond to climate change impacts.
+A Government-ordered review has called to replace New Zealand's outdated, linchpin rulebook for the environment with two new ones – and also create legislation to deal with climate change impacts.

 It's separately called for a shake-up of New Zealand's councils, arguing having 78 of them is "difficult to justify".

-An independent review panel, commissioned by Environment Minister David Parker, today released its report on how a long-overdue overhaul to New Zealand's resource management system should be carried out.
+An independent review panel, commissioned by Environment Minister David Parker, today released its report on what to do about the regulatory system built around the 30-year-old Resource Management Act (RMA).

-It recommended swapping out the near 30-year-old Resource Management Act (RMA) with two separate pieces of legislation; a Natural and Built Environments Act and a Strategic Planning Act.
+It proposed starting over with two fresh pieces of legislation; a Natural and Built Environments Act and a Strategic Planning Act.

 Read More